xyproto/permissions2/README.md

 	return func(ctx iris.Context) {
 		// Check if the user has the right admin/user rights if perm.Rejected(ctx.ResponseWriter(), ctx.Request()) {
-			// Stop the request for executing further ctx.StopExecution()
+			// Stop the request from executing further ctx.StopExecution()
 			// Let the user know, by calling the custom "permission denied" function perm.DenyFunction()(ctx.ResponseWriter(), ctx.Request())